 Tell us about your recent book launch.

 The Curator's Handbook, which came out in February 2015, is my attempt at recording all the tips, advice and information that curators and museum directors across the world have given me over the years!
 Many of them I interviewed for the book, so it’s quite international.
 A lot of what is in the book I wish I'd known at the beginning of my career.
-Here is a link to it if anyone is interested.

 The UK launch was at Christie's, St James's and I was really touched that on a busy 'art night' so many of the contributors to the book and other art world friends made time to come and say hello!
 In Hong Kong I was part of panel discussion that was followed by a book signing – it all happened at the same time as Art Basel Hong Kong which meant that the event was packed with people!
 It was really fun and I met a lot of new collectors who have since been in touch to say how useful the find the book!